We’re beyond the two-year mark of working from home here at Komando.com. There’s a good chance you’re not far behind.

 3. You’re trying to do every single thing yourself

-The past year has been tough, and most businesses are tightening their proverbial belts.
+The pandemic has been challenging, and most businesses are tightening their belts.
 There’s a good chance you’re getting by with less, but don’t fall into the trap of taking on too much for too long.
 It’s not sustainable and there’s a good chance you’re not putting out the best possible product if you’re doing the jobs of two or three people.

 Getting started is easier than ever, and there are tons of features to help you find qualified candidates.
 Ready to get started?
 Go to LinkedIn.com/Kim now and post a job for free.